-Our main variable of interest is $NTL_Low$ , which is a dummy variable that takes the value of 1 for the bottom-third of districts that recorded the lowest night-time lights intensity between April 2020 to March 2021.
 The results of the estimations are shown in Table 4.
-Columns (1)-(3) show the results with COVID-19 cases as the explanatory variable.
+Columns (1)-(3) show the results with COVID-19 cases per 1,000 population as the explanatory variable.
 The results are consistent with the baseline findings.
-Higher the number of COVID-19 cases per 1,000 population in a district, the higher the proportion of the gold share of households.
+Higher the number of COVID-19 cases per 1,000 population in a district, the higher the proportion of the gold share of household savings.
 We also find that the allocation of savings to financial assets and other assets such as cash is lower for districts with higher incidences of COVID-19.

 The results of the estimations with NTL as the explanatory are shown in columns (4)-(6).
 The results are consistent with the baseline results on the effect of the pandemic on gold savings.
-The bottom-third of districts by NTL-the economically worst-affected districts-witnessed an increase in the share of gold in household saving by 2.8 percentage points.
+The bottom-third of districts by NTL-the economically worst-affected districts-witnessed a higher share of gold in household savings of about 2.8 percentage points compared to other districts.

 4.3.
-Difference-in-differences panel estimation results
+Panel estimation results

 Next, we re-estimate the baseline equation for a panel of households.
 As explained in the methodology section, estimations with panel data would account for time-invariant household-level heterogeneity, which otherwise is infeasible in a cross-sectional setting.
 The panel includes households that are included in the survey conducted in the 2015-16 financial year and the survey conducted during the COVID-19 period (2020-21).
-We limit the estimation to the overlapping households in both surveys.
+We limit the estimation to the common households in both surveys.

 The results of the panel estimation are shown in Table 5.
-In columns (1)-(3), we show the results without fixed effects so that the CVD indicator can be included among the explanatory variables.
+In columns (1)-(3), we show the results without household fixed effects so that the CVD indicator can be included among the explanatory variables.
 This specification also controls for state fixed effects.
-The coefficient of the interaction term ( $COVID-19 \times CVD$ ) is consistent with the baseline findings.
-We observe that the allocation of household saving to gold has increased significantly-by 3.8 percentage points-in the post-COVID period in the vulnerable districts compared to those households in the less vulnerable districts.
+The coefficient of the interaction term ($COVID-19 \times CVD$) is consistent with the baseline findings.
+We observe that the allocation of household savings to gold has increased significantly-by 3.8 percentage points-in the COVID-19 period in the vulnerable districts compared to the households in the less vulnerable districts.
 Furthermore, the results shown in columns (4)-(6) control for both household and state fixed effects.
 We find that the results are consistent for both the gold and financial asset allocation observed for the vulnerable districts.
-There is an increase of about 4.3 percentage points for the vulnerable districts in the post-COVID-19 period compared to the less vulnerable districts.
+There is an increase of about 4.3 percentage points in the share of gold in households' savings portfolios for the vulnerable districts in the COVID-19 period compared to the less vulnerable districts.